ocrmypdf/OCRmyPDF/docs/cookbook.rst

     # When there are multiple images
     tesseract text-file-containing-list-of-image-filenames.txt output-prefix pdf

-Tesseract's PDF output is quite good – OCRmyPDF uses it by internally by default.
+Tesseract's PDF output is quite good – OCRmyPDF uses it internally by default.
 However, OCRmyPDF has many features not available in Tesseract like like image processing, metadata control, and PDF/A generation.

 Use a program like `img2pdf <https://gitlab.mister-muffin.de/josch/img2pdf>`_ to convert your images to PDFs, and then pipe the results to run ocrmypdf.
 The `-` tells ocrmypdf to read standard input.